zaher2016/website/_posts/2011-09-15-video-interview-with-clinicians-using-odk-in-nigeria.md

 In their interview, the clinicians confirm that ODK works well in the field.

   * _“[The phone] is easier, honestly.
 You don’t need to carry bulky files to the field.
 It’s faster [than the paper].”_
-  * _“My finger is bigger than the tabs&#8230;but I think, over time, I got the hang of it.
+  * _“My finger is bigger than the tabs…but I think, over time, I got the hang of it.
 I didn’t really encounter any problems thereafter.”_
   * _“If a woman answers yes to a certain question, the questions that follows it are different that if she had answered no. I really like that part.”_
   * _“[The women] really like the picture part!
 They are just eager for us to take their photos!”_